pc0808f/Taiwanduino/README.md

 * wanna take a peek at our BETA VERSION case, it's located at [/case] [cs]

 for installation or assembly instructions , see our [Wiki page][wiki]
-all bug reports are welcomed, please contact us at d0123456789g@gmail.com (DC)

 ![TaiwanDuino](https://farm8.staticflickr.com/7262/26611455670_e7bc85ddb6_z_d.jpg)